rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

-4. You may or may not want to secure the database
+4. Use the following steps  to secure the database
 ```shell
 sudo mysql_secure_installation
 ```